octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 You would also face the community, which can detect the attack and adapt.

 In conclusion, the distributed network's parameters allow for anyone to agree asynchronously on the data states.
 Anyone is also able to verify the rules or even code them through the open-source frame.
-The Proof-of-Work permits good actors to be miners and to prove their work and get rewarded for securing transactions.
+The Proof-of-Work permits good actors to be miners, to prove their work and get rewarded for securing transactions.
 The probabilistic solution to the Byzantine General Problem and the MAD property assure the robustness of the network.
 The protocol evolves and adapts with the Halving and the Difficulty to mimic gold mining and assure deflation.

 ## What have we learned so far?
 This chapter described some of the pillars of the Bitcoin protocol and how they are articulated around the Nakamoto Consensus.
 You now understand that the Nakamoto Consensus integrates the Proof-of-Work consensus algorithm and a form of *social* consensus based on simple Economy principles.